WorkComposer vs Time Doctor: cleaner time tracking at half the price.

 Standard at $3.99 covers what most desk teams need.

 Screenshots, app/URL tracking, reports, integrations — all in Standard.
-Time Doctor's equivalent feature set (productivity reports, client logins, payroll integrations) is on Standard at $11.70.
-Premium adds advanced stealth mode, screenshot blurring, and higher report-export limits for orgs with specific monitoring requirements.
+Time Doctor's equivalent feature set (productivity reports, client logins, payroll integrations) is on Standard at $11.67.
+Premium adds Extended Silent Mode (discreet background tracking), screenshot blurring, and higher report-export limits for orgs with specific monitoring requirements.

 No video-tier upcharge.